eosho/azure-paas-security/README.md

 ### CI-CD Workflow

-Deployments of each components utlizied in this solution can be deployed & tested with the process of chatOps.
+Deployments of each components utilized in this solution can be deployed & tested with the process of chatOps.
 The full process is as follows:

 1. Developer creates a feature branch for changes to code, and pushes changes to the branch.
 1. When the developer is ready, a PR is created to merge the changes into main.